2016–17 FC Barcelona season: March

 On 1 March, Barcelona won 6–1 against Sporting Gijón, with goals from Messi, Suárez, Alcácer, Neymar Jr, Rakitić and an own goal at the Camp Nou.
 During the press conference after the match, Luis Enrique announced his decision to leave at the end of the season.

 On 4 March, Barcelona won 5–0 against Celta, with goals from Messi (2), Neymar, Rakitic and Umtiti.

 On 8 March, Barça came back from a 4–0 deficit in the first leg.
 In the second leg, they were up 3–1, but by way of scoring three goals in the last seven minutes, they advanced.
-Marc-Andre Ter Stegen's saves coupled with Neymar's brace and Sergi Roberto's goal at the death clinched the 6-5 aggregate win.
+Marc-Andre Ter Stegen's saves coupled with Neymar's brace and Sergi Roberto's goal at the death clinched the 6–5 aggregate win in what was hailed as one of the greatest comebacks in Champions League history.

 On 9 March, Barcelona and Rakitic negotiated a four-year contract extension lasting until 30 June 2021.

 On 12 March, Barcelona lost to Deportivo la Coruña 2–1, two goals from corners condemned Barça to defeat in Galicia, with Luis Suárez scoring in between.

 On 17 March, Barcelona were drawn against Juventus in the quarter finals of the Champions League.

 On 19 March, Barcelona won 4–2 against Valencia, with goals from Suárez, André Gomes and a brace from Messi.